Kenneth Darby: Professional career

-Pre-draft

 Tampa Bay Buccaneers

-Ken Darby was selected by the Tampa Bay Buccaneers in the seventh round.
+Darby was selected by the Tampa Bay Buccaneers in the seventh round with the 246th overall pick.
 He was waived by the Buccaneers during final cuts on August 30, 2008.

 Atlanta Falcons

 On September 1, 2008, Darby was signed to the practice squad of the Atlanta Falcons.
 He remained there the first six weeks of the season.

 St. Louis Rams

 Darby was signed to the St. Louis Rams' active roster from the Falcons' practice squad on October 14, 2008, after running back Brian Leonard was placed on injured reserve.
 Darby was also named the starter for the Rams' week 10 game with Steven Jackson being out for the game.
 During a game against the San Francisco 49ers, Darby caught a pass and was struck by Umpire Garth DeFelice who was trying to protect himself.
 Darby ended the 2008 NFL season with 32 carries for 140 yards (4.4 average) and 19 receptions for 183 yards (9.6) average and one touchdown.